Ocasio-Cortez to Clarence Thomas: Resign or face impeachment - NewsBreak

 Ocasio-Cortez is just the latest in a series of Democratic lawmakers and legal experts to intensify ethical scrutiny of Clarence Thomas in the wake of explosive reports last week that exposed his wife’s aggressive effort to help overturn former President Donald Trump ’s electoral defeat.

-Those revelations raised fresh questions about the justice’s refusal to step aside from related cases before the Supreme Court, including at least 10 rulings concerning the 2020 presidential election, without any indication of him recusing.White House records reportedly show seven-hour gap in Trump’s phone logs on Jan.
-6
+Those revelations raised fresh questions about the justice’s refusal to step aside from related cases before the Supreme Court, including at least 10 rulings concerning the 2020 presidential election, without any indication of him recusing.GOP shoots down Thomas recusal as scrutiny grows

 The ruling that has drawn the sharpest criticism came in January when Thomas was the only justice who dissented in an 8-1 ruling that cleared the way for House investigators probing the Jan.
 6, 2021, insurrection to obtain Trump-era White House records.